Brookdale Senior Living Inc. (BKD) Stock Price Highs and Lows Over the Last Year - The Dwinnex

 Earnings Estimates

-There are 3 different market analysts currently analyzing its stock.
-On average, analysts expect EPS of -$0.24 for the current quarter, with a high estimate of -$0.2 and a low estimate of -$0.32, while EPS last year was -$0.45.
-The consensus estimate for the next quarter is -$0.25, with high estimates of -$0.19 and low estimates of -$0.32.
+There are Anheuser-Busch Inbev SA Sponsor different market analysts currently analyzing its stock.
+The consensus estimate for the next quarter is $6.88, with high estimates of $33.23 and low estimates of $71.75.